iovation/rpmcpan/README.md

   to also set `archive` if you set this key.
 * `archive`: The name of the downloaded archive.
 Probably needs to be set to the base name of the `download_url` if `download_url` is set.
+* `name`: The name of the downloaded distribution.
+Useful when the `archive` value is different from the name -- that is, when the tarball name is different from the name of the directory in which it's unpacked.
 * `missing_prereqs`: A list of JSON objects describing required modules missing from the metadata downloaded from MetaCPAN.
 Requires these keys:
     * `module`: Name of the required module.